sainirahul08/ai-solutions-lab/COURSE-NOTES/lab-7.md

 ### 📝 Important Note

-This lab deploys to **real cloud services** that may incur costs.
-We'll use AWS free tier where possible, but monitor your billing dashboard throughout this lab.
+This lab uses **AWS free tier** exclusively.
+Everything you'll do in this lab is covered under AWS free tier - you won't be charged as long as you use the resources specified in this lab (t2.micro instance, 8 GB storage).

 ---